bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 and "rare" features turned on as possible.

 #### Unusual tracebacks and warnings on bootup
-Due to some minor incompatibilities between the new kernel and some of the original software on the Seagate Central, a careful examination of the bootup logs (dmesg) may reveal some warning messages and tracebacks.
+A careful examination of the bootup logs (dmesg) may reveal some warning messages and tracebacks.

-These messages do not impact on the main functionality of the unit.
+These messages do not seem to impact on the main functionality of the unit.

 Some examples of these warning messages, which are followed by backtrace stackdumps, include include

     WARNING: CPU: X PID: XX at mm/vmalloc.c:XXX vunmap_range_noflush+0xXX/0xXX

+    (warn_slowpath_fmt) from [<XXXXXXXX>] (vunmap_range_noflush+0xXX/0xXXX)

     WARNING: CPU: X PID: XXXX at arch/arm/mm/physaddr.c:XX __virt_to_phys+0xXX/0xXX kernel: virt_to_phys used for non-linear address: XXXXXXXX (0xXXXXXXXX)

-These warnings seem to occur due to some of the proprietary Seagate Central software, particularly the "ledmanager" and "networklan" tools.
+At this stage I'm not certain as to the cause of the messages.
+They only appear when the 64K page version of the kernel is in use.
+My research indicates they may be indicative of one process blocking another from freeing memory but I'm not at all sure.

 ### TODO : (But probably not)
 Here are some components that I *could* have put some further effort into,